 NavigationCompleted event for the first navigation and then all the rest of the appropriate navigation events for the second navigation.

 In error cases, there may or may not be a

 ContentLoading event depending on whether the navigation is continued to an error page.

-In the case of an HTTP redirect, there are multiple
+If an HTTP redirect occurs, there are multiple

-NavigationStarting events in a row, where subsequent event args have the
+NavigationStarting events in a row, where later event arguments have the

 IsRedirect property set, however the